aroy23/Multi-Agent-Market-Advisor/README.md

 - **Investment Advisor Agent**: Processes the research data to generate actionable investment predictions and market advice.
     - Analyzes the research data.
     - Generates actionable investment strategies and market advice based on the gathered information.

-## Implementation

-The multi-agent system is implemented using:
-- **LangGraph**: To design and manage the multi-agent workflow.
-- **LangChain**: To connect language model tasks and prompts.
-- **An LLM** (In my case, OpenAI's GPT-4o): Powers the specialized agents for natural language understanding and generation.